mmazzarolo/the-starter-app/01-project-setup/README.md

 ### TypeScript

 I'm a firm believer that adding static typing to an application makes it much more maintainable.
-I choosed TypeScript over FlowType manly because I think it offers a much better developer experience to the user.
+I chose TypeScript over FlowType manly because I think it offers a much better developer experience to the user.
 Again, we're not going to focus too much on it, so, if you feel more comfortable with FlowType, go for it!

 > If you're not planning to statically type your app at all, please be aware that [PropTypes in the future won't be supported anymore out of the box by React Native].